ARM-software/CMSIS_5/README.md

 ## Generate CMSIS Pack for Release

-This GitHub development repository contains already pre-built libraries of various software components (DSP, RTOS, RTOS2).
+This GitHub development repository contains already pre-built libraries (stored in Git-LFS) of various software components (DSP, RTOS, RTOS2).
 These libraries are validated for release.
+Git-LFS needs to be installed to retrieve the actual binary files, please see https://git-lfs.github.com/.

 To build a complete CMSIS pack for installation the following additional tools are required:
  - **doxygen.exe**    Version: 1.8.6 (Documentation Generator)